 - Professor Alistar Robertson

 The Marine and Coastal Act Consultation Paper (PDF, 4.1 MB) was developed with the guidance of an Expert Panel and released in 2016.
 It outlined objectives and a series of proposed improvements to Victoria's coastal and marine management system.
 Input and ideas from the community were sought during the consultation period, and a total of 115 submissions were received from a wide range of stakeholders.

 - State Government or Agency (PDF, 3.8 MB)

 - Community or Interest Groups (PDF, 2.6 MB)

 - Individual Submissions (PDF, 1.8 MB)

-The feedback will help inform the development of the new Act and important changes to our marine and coastal environments.
+The feedback received has helped inform the development of the new Act and important changes to how we look after our marine and coastal environment.

-A Consultation Summary (PDF, 448.8 KB) report has been developed to provide an overview of the feedback received.
+A Consultation Summary (PDF, 448.8 KB) report was developed to provide an overview of the feedback received.

 A proposed Transition Plan 'Strengthening Victoria's Marine and Coastal Management (PDF, 2.4 MB)' was then developed to accompany the introduction of the Marine and Coastal Bill 2017.
 The proposed plan was released in December 2017 and identified a program of complementary policy reforms and on ground actions to transition to the new system over the coming years.